-The first night of the 2020 Democratic National Convention is in the books.
+The second night of the 2020 Democratic National Convention is over.

 The oddness of the all-virtual gathering was slightly less jarring than on the opening night (or maybe I was just more used to it).
 Old hands like Bill Clinton were mixed with young stars like New York Rep. Alexandria Ocasio-Cortez in a series of virtual speeches.
 It was, overall, a markedly better two hours than I witnessed on Monday night.